Michael Stroka

+Michael George Stroka (May 9, 1938 – April 14, 1997) was an American actor on soap operas including ABC-TV's Dark Shadows, in which he played Aristede, Bruno Hess, and Laszlo Ferrari from 1969 to 1970.

+Career

-Michael George Stroka (May 9, 1938 in Passaic, New Jersey – April 14, 1997) was an American actor on soap operas including ABC-TV's Dark Shadows, in which he played Aristede, Bruno Hess, and Laszlo Ferrari from 1969 to 1970.
-In addition, he made a cameo appearance as a pallbearer in MGM's House of Dark Shadows (1970), the first of two feature films based on the series.
-He also appeared in 1965 on Combat! in two episodes, "Heritage" in season 3 and in "9 Place Vendee" in season 4.
+Michael Stroka was best known for his roles on the ABC supernatural soap opera Dark Shadows from 1969 to 1970 where he played the characters Aristede, Bruno Hess and Laszlo Ferrari.
+He made a cameo appearance as a pallbearer in MGM's House of Dark Shadows (1970), the first of two feature films based on the series.
+He also appeared in 1965 on Combat!, in two episodes.